allysonw/dental-cms/notes.md

 DONE

 ## STEP 2: Build out app

-# Implement omniauth for google
+## Implement omniauth for google
 DONE

-# Implement omniauth for facebook
+## Implement omniauth for facebook
 DONE

-# Create CRU for patients and appointments
+## Create CRU for patients and appointments
-In progress - created Show, Index, New, Create, update
+DONE

 # Do some work on styling with bootstrap
 - get homepage, login/signup pages, and user dash in good shape[DONE]